I'm a member

 Printer Friendly Version

-DESCRIPTIONUsing low dose x-rays of two different energy levels, whole body dual x-ray absorptiometry measures lean tissue mass and total and regional body fat as well as bone density.
+DESCRIPTIONUsing low-dose x-rays of two different energy levels, whole body dual x-ray absorptiometry (DXA) measures lean tissue mass and total and regional body fat, as well as bone density.
+DXA scans have become a tool for research on body composition (eg, as a more convenient replacement for underwater weighing).
+This policy addresses potential applications in clinical care rather than research use of the technology.

 Measurements of body composition have been used to study how lean body mass and body fat change during health and disease and have provided a research tool to study the metabolic effects of aging, obesity, and various wasting conditions such as occurs with acquired immune deficiency syndrome (AIDS) or post-bariatric surgery.
-A variety of techniques has been researched, including most commonly, anthropomorphic measures, bioelectrical impedance, and dual x-ray absorptiometry (DEXA) scans.
+A variety of techniques has been researched, including most commonly, anthropomorphic measures, bioelectrical impedance, and dual x-ray absorptiometry (DXA).
 All of these techniques are based in part on assumptions regarding the distribution of different body compartments and their density, and all rely on formulas to convert the measured parameter into an estimate of body composition.
-Therefore, all techniques will introduce variation based how the underlying assumptions and formulas apply to different populations of subjects, i.e., different age groups, ethnicities, or underlying conditions.
-Anthropomorphic, bioimpedance, and DEXA techniques are briefly reviewed as followed.
+Therefore, all techniques will introduce variation based on how the underlying assumptions and formulas apply to different populations of subjects (i.e., different age groups, ethnicities, or underlying conditions).
+Techniques using anthropomorphic, bioelectrical impedance, underwater weighing, and DXA are briefly reviewed as followed.

 Anthropomorphic techniques for the estimation of body composition include measurements of skin-fold thickness at various sites, bone dimensions, and limb circumference.
 These measurements are used in various equations to predict body density and body fat.
 Due to its ease of use, measurement of skin-fold thickness is one of the most commonly used techniques.
 The technique is based on the assumption that the subcutaneous adipose layer reflects total body fat, but this association may vary with age and gender.